synosys/synosys.github.io/README.md

-# The official repository for the Center Synergy of Systems website
+# The official repository for the Center Synergy of Systems (SynoSys) Website